Breast Augmentation FAQ

 Some women choose to wait until they've had children before undergoing breast augmentation surgery, although it is not necessary.
 Weight and hormone fluctuations during pregnancy may affect the appearance of your breasts, so in some cases, additional breast enhancement surgery may be needed.
 Most breast enhancement procedures including breast augmentation should not affect your ability to breastfeed.
 However, if you are considering having children within a year or so of your breast surgery, you should discuss your plans with your surgeon.

-To get answers to your questions in person, request your surgical consultation with Dr. Romanelli or Dr. Pincus, or call (631) 424-3600 to schedule your appointment.
+To get answers to your questions in person, request your surgical consultation with Dr. Romanelli, Dr. Pincus, or Dr. Layliev, or call (631) 424-3600 to schedule your appointment.